miklevin/MikeLev.in/_posts/2023-05-08-i-never-saw-a-purple-unicorn-and-never-hope-to-see-one-take-and-reverse.md

 Two roads diverge in the woods, and everything else being equal we paraphrase something Copilot can't even figure out, haha!
 I'm having a good time seeing what's statistically going to be written next and contradicting it.
+I sometimes encounter people whose main interpersonal authority asserting tactic is a similar kind of constant contradiction.
+That was my life at Scala, haha!

+I knew a master of this passive aggressive tactic who got people into the habit of hearing whatever I said questioned.
+They were Pavlovian conditioning others in the company to automatically be suspicious of anything out of my mouth.
+I had to make the power of my unbreakable system and steady flow of sales-leads it generated speak for itself.
+Contradicting the truth of money was getting him in trouble, until finally I remember when I was getting ready to move onto my NYC opportunity and goodbyes were being said as a group, he started saying some such nonsense and then trailed off as if suddenly the emperor had no clothes.
+It took me being hired off by someone else to finally break him of the habit.
+Sad, but good life lessons.

-I often encounter people whose main interpersonal authority asserting tactic is instant contraction.
-Make people get into the habit of hearing whatever you say questioned, and they will be Pavlovian conditioned to automatically be suspicious of anything you say.
-Those people are scared of purple unicorns will try to kill them on the vine, such as it were.
+Such lion-king wannabes are scared of purple unicorns will try to kill them on the vine, such as it were.
 Like how new the new king of a lion pride will kill the old one's cubs to knock off potential competitors.
+The Sci-Fi book Ender's Game comes to mind, but Ender had to kill his bully.
+Luckily, I was able to just moved to New York City where I was hired as a vice president.

 And so Github Copilot has completely given up on even proving autosuggest.
+Are my words really so unusual?
 Do so few others really have my patterns?
 And no, I've check and I have not disabled it.
 Copilot is enabled.
 It just doesn't have anything to say.
 This Rick is off the Central Finite Curve, which I always thought was some sort of centerline of the average distribution curve, but turns out to be something else, but I can't break the habit of thinking the Rickest Rick is the one at the top of a bell-shaped curve where the inflection point occurs, because that is the only point where there is not a symmetrically opposite Rick.
 Clear?

 Yeah, Copilot does not have an easy time with me.
 I think this bodes well with this particular academic exercise I'm carrying out.
 Whereas my illustrious SEO